lino-framework/book/docs/admin/mirror.rst

 The :xfile:`initdb_from_prod.sh` script creates a snapshot of production and then restores that snapshot to preview.
 It also mirrors media files from prod to preview.

-You create it in the project root of the target site, with the following content, and manually adapt it manually as needed:
+The :term:`site maintainer` must manually create this file in the project root of the target site, with the following content, and manually adapt it manually as needed:

 .. literalinclude:: initdb_from_prod.sh